nadavbra/protein_bert/README.rst

 Using ProteinBERT
 =============

-Fine-tuning ProteinBERT is very easy.
+Fine-tuning ProteinBERT is easy.
 You can see working examples `in this notebook <https://github.com/nadavbra/protein_bert/blob/master/ProteinBERT%20demo.ipynb>`_.

+You can download the pretrained model & weights from: 'ftp://ftp.cs.huji.ac.il/users/nadavb/protein_bert/epoch_92400_sample_23500000.pkl'

 Pretraining ProteinBERT from scratch